A Simple Way to Check for a Table in Access

 <!-- ...what we'll see will defy explanation. -->

 So after all this work we still need to tell Visual Studio 2010 where to find this snippet file.
 To do this we will need to open the Code Snippets Manager from Tools -> Code Snippets Manager… or with the default keyboard shortcut CTRL+K, CTRL+B inside Visual Studio.
-Once that is open you may need to reference your custom folder (Mine was at “C:\Users\Peter\Documents\Visual Studio 2010\Code Snippets\Visual C#\Custom” for reference) using the “Add..” button.
+Once that is open you may need to reference your custom folder (Mine was at “C:\Users\Urda\Documents\Visual Studio 2010\Code Snippets\Visual C#\Custom” for reference) using the “Add..” button.
 You can then click do the following:

 • Click “Import…”